Nobel Prize for 3 chemists who made molecules 'click' - KESQ

 “That makes it possible to attach molecules in very specific pre-defined ways,” he said, and gives scientists a very precise tool to build complex new molecules that can be used for drugs, synthetic materials and other uses.

-However, the first iteration of click chemistry could not initially be used to work on living cells.
+However, the first iteration of click chemistry could not be used with living cells.
 “The original click chemistry used copper as a catalyst to join molecules,” Lorsch said.
 “But the trouble is that copper is toxic to most living systems at higher concentrations.”

 Bertozzi then devised a way to jumpstart the reactions without copper or other toxic solvents — broadening the applications of the molecular Lego to human and animal tissues.